-Michael B. Croswell Jr., age 50, CPA, has been serving as Corporate Controller for the Company since April 2011.
+Michael B. Croswell Jr., age 51, CPA, has been serving as Corporate Controller for the Company since April 2011.
 In February 2013, Michael was promoted to Vice President of Administration and in August 2016, Mr. Croswell was promoted to Chief Financial Officer.
 Mr. Croswell is a corporate accounting and management professional with a diverse range of industry experience.
 Mr. Croswell is a Certified Public Accountant since 1997 and earned his Bachelor of Business Administration degree in accounting from Stephen F. Austin State University in 1994 and earned a Master of Business Administration degree from the University of Dallas in 2013.
-From November 2006 to April 2011, he worked as Assistant Controller at Monitronics International, an alarm monitoring company and subsidiary of Ascent Media Corporation where he developed the monthly close schedule, implemented cross training and was recognized as a top manager.
-From October 2001 to February 2005, Mr. Croswell worked as an accounting manager and Controller at Genpass Technologies, an ATM transaction processing company and a subsidiary of U.S. Bancorp.
+From November 2006 to April 2011, he worked as Assistant Controller at Monitronics International, an alarm monitoring company and subsidiary of Ascent Media Corporation where he developed the monthly close schedule, implemented cross training manager and Controller at Genpass Technologies, an ATM transaction processing company and a subsidiary of U.S. Bancorp.
 From 1998 to 2001, he worked as an accounting manager at Monarch Dental Corporation where he was responsible for the Dallas, Houston, San Antonio, West Texas, and New Mexico markets, which encompassed more than 60 dental offices.
-From 1998, he worked at Maxus Energy Corporation (later acquired by YPF in Argentina, which was later acquired by Repsol in Spain) as a joint interest accountant and later joined the international accounting group where he worked with the books and records for the Venezuela and Ecuador operations.
+From 1994 to 1998, he worked at Maxus Energy Corporation (later acquired by YPF in Argentina, which was later acquired by Repsol in Spain) as a joint interest accountant and later joined the international accounting group where he worked with the books and records for the Venezuela and Ecuador operations.

-Employment Agreements for 2021
+Employment Agreements for 2022